-The Certification in Creative Placemaking at Ohio State University is the first and only program in the United States that offers both a practitioner certification and graduate credit.
+The Certification in Creative Placemaking at The Ohio State University is the first and only program in the United States that offers both a practitioner certification and graduate credit.
 The program is practical, scholarly, convenient and collegial and can be completed entirely online.
-The Certification makes it possible for already-enrolled Master of City and Regional Planning students at OSU to take modules alongside those working solely on the Certification.
+The certification makes it possible for already-enrolled master of city and regional planning students at Ohio State to take modules alongside those working solely on the certification.

 The 10-month program combines deep learning in placemaking techniques with monthly teleconferences on entrepreneurial leadership.
-Students will be able to connect the pieces through a distance learning model designed to meet the needs of busy professionals, ensuring they get the most value from their investment in the program.
+Students will be able to connect the pieces through a distance-learning model designed to meet the needs of busy professionals, ensuring they get the most value from their investment in the program.
 The teleconferences are live, but are also recorded so they're available to watch where and when you want – according to your schedule.

-To earn a Certification in Creative Placemaking, students will need to pass all six creative placemaking modules and demonstrate competency in the subject by working on a creative placemaking project and writing about their experiences.
+To earn a certification in creative placemaking, students will need to pass all six creative placemaking modules and demonstrate competency in the subject by working on a creative placemaking project and writing about their experiences.
 More details can be found on the curriculum page.
 The Creative Placemaking program is also approved for American Planning Association Certification Maintenance credits.
 Each module, upon completion, is worth 3 CM credits.